Top Themes

 An economic analysis on the consequences of the illuminated night

-Subproject 05 is carried out at the Institute for Urban and Regional Planning (ISR) at Berlin University of Technology and at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB).
+Subproject 05 was carried out at the Institute for Urban and Regional Planning (ISR) at Berlin University of Technology and at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB).

-The project examines the costs of the loss of the night.
-There are numerous but scattered studies and analyses of specific aspects of the inefficiencies and negative effects of excessive lighting during the night.
-These focus especially on the resources used for the production of artificial light and the waste of these resources as a result of inefficient systems as well as on various environmental effects of artificial light at night, e.g. on fish, insects, birds and humans' sleep and health.
-However, a systematic and cumulative approach to specify the economic impacts of artificial lighting at night is lacking so far.
+The project examined the costs of the loss of the night.
+There were numerous but scattered studies and analyses of specific aspects of the inefficiencies and negative effects of excessive lighting during the night.
+These sudies focussed especially on the resources used for the production of artificial light and the waste of these resources as a result of inefficient systems as well as on various environmental effects of artificial light at night, e.g. on fish, insects, birds and humans' sleep and health.
+However, a systematic and cumulative approach to specify the economic impacts of artificial lighting at night was lacking so far.

 Scientist is Merle Pottharst